Volkspolizei-Bereitschaft: Equipment

 These units were equipped with light and medium infantry weapons, SK-1 wheeled armoured personnel carriers, SK-2 water cannon (both armoured and unarmoured versions) and buses.
+They were also equipped with BRDM-2 painted with the VPB emblem in limited numbers.
 Their uniform was the standard Volkspolizei grey-green.

 The political reliability of the Alert Units was of particular importance to the Socialist Unity Party of Germany (SED) as they would be used against the population in the event of social disorders such as the strike of 17 June 1953 in the industrial areas of East Germany.